Innovation and Enterprise

 Spin Out Equity Rule Change - 2021

 The University has implemented a new equity sharing policy to enable new spinouts to become faster, easier and more transparent.
 The policy sets the founding equity share in spinout companies at 80% for founder researchers and 20% for the University in nearly all cases.
-Please see the equity sharing Q&A for further information.
+Please see the equity sharing Q&A(link is external) for further information.